 Recommended book for further, well-digestable (really!) info about geology and landscape of Svalbard.

-Landscape: Low plateau-shaped mountains with wide coastal plains, on which there are well-developed series of beach ridges.
+Low plateau-shaped mountains with wide coastal plains, on which there are well-developed series of beach ridges.
 The interiour south of Sorgfjord is strongly glaciated.

-View over inner Sorgfjord.
+View from Magdalenafjellet over the lowland in inner Sorgfjord.

 This and other publishing products of the Spitsbergen publishing house in the Spitsbergen-Shop.